 Most common mistake: Unplugging the ice cream maker too early.

 How to avoid it: Watch over your ice cream while it is being churned.
 Check it every 10 minutes; you will see that the ice cream’s texture changes during churning.
-When it reaches the stage that the texture doesn’t appear to change anymore and its volume does not increase, wait for a full 5 minutes and then unplug the machine.
+When it reaches the stage that the texture doesn’t appear to change anymore and its volume has stopped increasing, wait for a full 5 minutes and then unplug the machine.

 What you should know: Not all ice cream recipes work.
 Ice cream recipe development requires deep knowledge of ice cream making.
 Each ingredient plays a vital role and all details matter.